COD3M4ST3R/CPP_Field_Manual/myproject/NOTES/Subjects.md

 > **wchar_t**: A wide character type typically used for Unicode characters.
 >
 > **void**: Represents the absence of type, commonly used as the return type of functions with no return value or as a placeholder for generic pointers.
+>
+> **std::string**: Dynamic, owning string class that provides many functions for manipulating strings.
+It owns the memory for the characters in the string and can grow or shrink as needed.
+>
+> **std::string_view**: Non-owning view of sequence of characters.
+It provides lightweight way to reference a string or part of a string without copying it.
+It does not manage the lifetime of the string data it refers to.